-- Evaluating the reasonableness of the management's allocation of goodwill to different cash generating units for impairment assessment purpose; - Evaluating the reasonableness of the management's estimate of growth rates and discount rates in determining the value in use ("VIU") with reference to the historical performance and the latest budgets of the Group and market data; - Assessing the appropriateness of valuation methodology used in the determination of fair value less costs of disposal ("FVLCD") and challenging the key inputs and assumptions adopted in the FVLCD calculation. - Evaluating the independent valuer's competence, capabilities and objectivity; - Engaging in-house valuation specialist to assist us in evaluating and assessing the appropriateness of the key inputs and assumptions used in VIU and FVLCD calculation; and - Checking the mathematical accuracy of the management's estimates of the recoverable amount.
+- Evaluating the reasonableness of the management's allocation of goodwill to different cash generating units for impairment assessment purpose; - Evaluating the reasonableness of the management's estimate of growth rates and discount rates in determining the VIU with reference to the historical performance and the latest budgets of the Group and market data; - Assessing the appropriateness of valuation methodology used in the determination of FVLCD and challenging the key inputs and assumptions adopted in the FVLCD calculation. - Evaluating the independent valuer's competence, capabilities and objectivity; - Engaging in-house valuation specialist to assist us in evaluating and assessing the appropriateness of the key inputs and assumptions used in VIU and FVLCD calculation; and - Checking the mathematical accuracy of the management's estimates of the recoverable amount.